 2008 Lethbridge Citizen Satisfaction Survey - Full Report

 2005 Lethbridge Citizen Satisfaction Survey - Topline Report

-The has also conducted other types of surveys, such as the Waste and Recycling survey.
+The City of Lethbridge has also conducted other types of surveys, such as the Waste and Recycling Survey.

 Frequently Asked Questions